-What Does it Mean to be a Teacher?
+What Does it Mean to Be a Teacher?

 Beyond this reward is the chance to work in a dynamic environment.
 No two days are the same in teaching.
 And, since no two students learn the same, teachers are also required to use their creativity and imagination to help each and every student internalize the lesson.